Prince Bernhard Also Lobbied for the F16 Fighter

 A year later the Lockheed bribery scandals would come to light, which revealed that Bernhard took bribes from the company in exchange for his lobbying.Dutch Royals

-Tagged Prince Bernhard of the Netherlands, Queen Juliana, Scandal.
+Tagged Prince Bernhard of the Netherlands, Queen Juliana of the Netherlands, Scandal.